Updated observational constraints on $\phi$CDM dynamical dark energy cosmological models: Methods

 where $\alpha$ is a non-negative constant and $\alpha=0$ corresponds to the cosmological constant dark energy.

 We evolve the $\phi$CDM model universe by accounting for radiation, baryonic and cold dark matter, neutrinos, and the scalar field dark energy component, and compare $\phi$CDM model predictions to observations to constrain $\phi$CDM model parameter values.
 We assume that the scalar field is directly coupled only to the gravitational field.
-We evolve the scalar field by considering the evolution of both a spatially homogeneous background component and a spatially inhomogeneous linear perturbation variable; see \cite{Hwang:2001uaa,Hwang:2001qk} for the evolution equations for the linear perturbations in the presence of the scalar field.
-When evolving the homogeneous background scalar field, we use the initial conditions of \cite{Peebles:1987ek} at a scale factor $a_i = 10^{-10}$, which places the homogeneous background scalar field on the attractor/tracker solution, \cite{Peebles:1987ek,Ratra:1987rm,Pavlov:2013nra}.
-When evolving the spatially inhomogeneous scalar field perturbations, we choose the initial values of the scalar field perturbation $\delta\phi$ and its time derivative to vanish ($\delta\phi=0=\delta\phi^{\prime}$) in the CDM-comoving gauge, which is synchronous gauge without a gauge mode.
+We evolve the scalar field by considering the evolution of both a spatially homogeneous background component and a spatially inhomogeneous linear perturbation variable; see Refs.\ \citen{Hwang:2001uaa,Hwang:2001qk} for the evolution equations for the linear perturbations in the presence of the scalar field.
+When evolving the homogeneous background scalar field, we use the initial conditions of Ref.\ \citen{Peebles:1987ek} at a scale factor $a_i = 10^{-10}$, which places the homogeneous background scalar field on the attractor/tracker solution.\cite{Peebles:1987ek,Ratra:1987rm,Pavlov:2013nra} When evolving the spatially inhomogeneous scalar field perturbations, we choose the initial values of the scalar field perturbation $\delta\phi$ and its time derivative to vanish ($\delta\phi=0=\delta\phi^{\prime}$) in the CDM-comoving gauge, which is equivalent to the synchronous gauge with the residual gauge modes appropriately removed \cite{Hwang:2001qk}.
+The evolution of perturbations of the scalar field have a tracking behavior and generally does not depend on the choice of initial conditions \cite{Ratra:1987rm, Brax:2000yb}.

 For the inverse power-law scalar field potential energy density, the background evolution of the scalar field is obtained by numerically solving the equation of motion of the scalar field,

 where $\phi^\prime \equiv d\phi /d\ln a$, $H={\dot a}/a$, $\hat{V}_0 \equiv V_0 /H_0^2$, the time derive $d/dt$ is denoted by an overdot, and $H_0$ is the Hubble constant.
 The Hubble parameter $H(a)$ can be written as